Settings

 lets settings control the behavior of lets itself.

-Use settings for things like colored output or update notifications.
+Use settings for things like colored output, theming, or update notifications.
 Do not use this file for project commands or runtime env.
 Project behavior still belongs in lets.yaml.

 Settings file location